-- A. If the student is involved in or suspected to be involved in the sale, purchase, or possession of illegal drugs on Riverside property, the possession of alcohol by a student on Riverside property, or the theft (diversion) of narcotics or drugs by a student on Riverside property, management should use the following procedures: - 1.
-Contact the Program Director, or designee, and RHS Protection to outline the events that have created the suspicion. - 2.
-If possible, an RHS Protection Officer should be present when the student or students are approached and asked for an explanation of the events. - This should be done in a private area. - b.
-Do not accuse the student of wrongdoing; rather let the student explain his or her version of the event and related circumstances. - c.
-In the event that a search and/or drug screen is required, follow the procedures outlined above. - 3.
-Request that the student voluntarily cooperate with a search to determine whether he or she is in possession of illegal drugs or alcohol. - a.
-Request that the student remove all articles from his or her pockets and book bag, if necessary. - b.
-If the student refuses to cooperate, the Program Director, or designee, should inform the student that the refusal will be grounds for disciplinary action up to and including disciplinary dismissal. - c.
-Do not attempt to restrain the student or use physical force. - d.
-Before and during the search, observe and document everything you see, hear, smell and touch.
-All documentation should be based on observable and factual events and should not include opinions. - 4.
-If the student voluntarily admits possession of illegal drugs or alcohol: - Ask the student to give the items to the RHS Protection Officer.
-ALL DRUGS, PARAPHERNALIA, ETC., MUST BE GIVEN TO THE PROTECTION DEPARTMENT IMMEDIATELY. - b.
+If the student is involved in or suspected to be involved in the sale, purchase, or possession of illegal drugs on Riverside property, the possession of alcohol by a student on Riverside property, or the theft (diversion) of narcotics or drugs by a student on Riverside property, management should contact the Program Director, or designee, and RHS Protection to outline the events that have created the suspicion.
+If possible, an RHS Protection Officer should be present when the student or students are approached and asked for an explanation of the events.
+This should be done in a private area.
+Do not accuse the student of wrongdoing; rather let the student explain his or her version of the event and related circumstances.
+In the event that a search and/or drug screen is required, follow the procedures outlined above.

+Request that the student voluntarily cooperate with a search to determine whether he or she is in possession of illegal drugs or alcohol.
+Request that the student remove all articles from his or her pockets and book bag, if necessary.
+If the student refuses to cooperate, the Program Director, or designee, should inform the student that the refusal will be grounds for disciplinary action up to and including disciplinary dismissal.
+Do not attempt to restrain the student or use physical force.
+Before and during the search, observe and document everything you see, hear, smell, and touch.
+All documentation should be based on observable and factual events and should not include opinions.

+If the student voluntarily admits possession of illegal drugs or alcohol, ask the student to give the items to the RHS Protection Officer.
+ALL DRUGS, PARAPHERNALIA, ETC., MUST BE GIVEN TO THE PROTECTION DEPARTMENT IMMEDIATELY.
 Initiate drug/alcohol testing.
-Complete RCHC-AA-Attachment 173.A Reasonable Suspicion Management Form. - c.
-Failure to cooperate in the testing procedure will result in disciplinary action up to and including dismissal from the program. - 5.
+Complete Attachment 173.A Reasonable Suspicion Management Form.
+Failure to cooperate in the testing procedure will result in disciplinary action up to and including dismissal from the program.
 The student will be suspended following the test procedures pending receipt of the test results.